Code-Institute-Submissions/Colm1711-colms_resume_site_AprResub/README.md

         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about Colm and his current experience to see if he is a candidate for role.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
         3. As a First Time Visitor, I want to locate his social media with links to see his followings on social media to determine users think of them are they trusted & if they are good candidate and fit for company culture.
-.

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want to find information about his skills.
         2. As a Returning Visitor, I want to find the best way to get in contact information to see if we can reach out for interview.
-        3. As a Returning Visitor, I want to about me to know what Colm looks like in advance of interview and see what his interests are.
+        3. As a Returning Visitor, I want to about me to know more abuot him in advance of interview and see what his interests are.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added skills and if they are improving.
+        1. As a Frequent User, I want to check to see if there are any newly added projects and if they are improving.
         2. As a Frequent User, I want to contact form so that I can email and notify of job roles, jobs or any major updates.